ActianCorp/integration-platform-docs/docs/integration-manager/manager-overview.md

 Jobs are reports about the run results of the configurations you execute, and include details including whether the run was successful, the run duration, and log file data.
 Jobs are not editable.
 See [Run Your First Job](./jobs/run-your-first-job) and [Viewing Job Run History](./jobs/viewing-job-run-history).

 :::note
 The Integrations console utilizes a RESTful interface.
-You can use the <font color="red">REST API (nned intro topic)</font> for Integration Manager to change configuration options and automate the execution of your configurations.
+You can use the REST API for Integration Manager to change configuration options and automate the execution of your configurations.
+See [Job Execution APIs](./APIs/api-overview.md).
 :::

 ### Macros